jame-earnin/debugging-react-cat-expense-interview/README.md

 ## Challenge 4 - Algorithm

 There is tree component in `src/components/tree/tree.tsx`.
-Implement a generated data structure function `generateNxNTree` that **accept N** to generate N x N depth for the tree view component `Tree`.
+Implement a generated data structure function `generateNxNTreeCat` that **accept N** to generate N x N depth for the tree view component `Tree`.

 The tree view should look like this.